MbabaziOwen/software-construction-mobile-app/README.md

  **Notes:** Found out that Spotify had a Lite version for lower-end phones, which was discontinued due to the continuing drop in price of flagship phones, allowing almost everyone to have a strong enough phone to run standard Spotify.

 ### Group Contributions
-- **Aturinda Beinembabazi**: I analyzed the selected mobile application (Spotify) by clearly identifying the problem it solves and its primary target users.
+- **Aturinda Beinembabazi**: I analyzed the selected mobile application, Spotify, by identifying the problem it solves and its primary target users.
 I also identified and summarized the core features of the app to provide a high-level understanding of its functionality from a software engineering perspective.
+Knowing who uses this application and why helped us to identify which features to focus on for optimization.
 - **Charis Opol**: I analysed the underlying software components(UI, Business logic, Network/API, Data storage) of each feature.
 I also defined whether the feature's dependency on internet access, and what would happen if the internet were unstable or unavailable.
 - **Mbabazi Joseph Owen**: I evaluated the change scenario of optimizing the app for low-end smartphones by identifying which parts of the system would require modification, which existing features could be affected, and why implementing this change would be challenging in a large-scale software system.
 - **Kasule Ezra Evans**: I identified and explained key software construction challenges involved in maintaining and improving Spotify, including performance, scalability, reliability under poor network conditions, security and  testing.